 Roanoke Valley DUI Patrol’s Results an Unwelcome Surprise

-There’s a such thing as too much success.
+There’s such thing as too much success.
 The Roanoke Valley, Virginia DUI task force just completed its first year of operation, and while it expected results, it got more results than it bargained for.
 According to recent news reports, the task force’s first year yielded, among other arrests:

 - 385 DUI arrests, of which 310 were drunk drivers